Suada-AI/suada-node/README.md

 import Suada from 'suada';

 const client = new Suada({
-  apiKey: process.env['OPENAI_API_KEY'], // This is the default and can be omitted });
+  apiKey: process.env['SUADA_API_KEY'], // This is the default and can be omitted });

 async function main() {